 - Does this problem matter to other people?

 - Do I honestly believe we have the answer to that problem? (elaborate)

-- What changes do I believe my organization can affect?
+- Are there changes I believe my organization can make?

 - What are the greatest strengths of my organization?